-A sensitivity analysis reflects how 'Net assets attributable to unitholders' and 'Total comprehensive income/(loss) for the year' would have been affected by changes in the relevant risk at the end of the reporting period.
+A sensitivity analysis reflects how 'Net assets attributable to unitholders' and Profit/(loss) for the financial year/Total comprehensive income would have been affected by changes in the relevant risk at the end of the reporting period.

 Changes in price as disclosed in this note set out below are illustrative only and are based on simplified scenarios.
 These represent what is considered to be a reasonably possible change rather than extreme fluctuations that may occur from time to time.
 As such, actual future market movement may differ.